*Connecting your Shopify store with QuickBooks Commerce:

 From within the QuickBooks Commerce installation wizard, choose how you would like your products and order information to be imported from Shopify into QuickBooks Commerce.

 Match & import products

 During installation, QuickBooks Commerce will identify and match products in Shopify using the SKU.

 |During installation, we will not import or match any products from Shopify.
 Select this option if you:

-- No, only import new orders: If selected during installation, QuickBooks Commerce will not import any historical orders created prior to the installation.
-Our customers select this option if they do not want a record of historical orders in QuickBooks Commerce.
+Import new orders: QuickBooks Commerce will not import any historical orders created prior to the installation.

 - If you had selected 'Match & import products', when you create a new product in Shopify, QuickBooks Commerce will import the product as a new product.

 - If you had selected 'Don’t import existing products now', when you create a new product in Shopify, QuickBooks Commerce will import the product into the system.

 - QuickBooks Commerce will import all new orders with any status.

 - If historical orders are imported into QuickBooks Commerce, it will commit inventory to the order, making it unavailable for sale until the order is canceled or fulfilled.